April 27, 2023

 How can fundraisers educate more donors about DAFs?

-Fundraisers should begin including more consistent messaging about DAFs in their regular donor outreach and in all fundraising materials, including in direct mail and email appeals.
+Fundraisers should begin including more consistent messaging about DAFs in their regular donor outreach and all fundraising materials, including direct mail and email appeals.

 Nonprofits can also create mailers, brochures, and inserts to mail to prospective donors informing them of the option of giving via DAFs and adding information on their website on the benefits of giving via DAFs.
 Additionally, including a widget like DAF Direct can allow donors to recommend grants from their DAF directly on the nonprofit’s website or through online fundraising campaigns.
 This will help to simplify and streamline the donation process.